hapax/hapax.github.io/assets/simple-physics.md

 When I zoom out, how can I tell the difference without assuming the answer?
 One elegant method is called *box counting*.
-Splitting a surface area into little squares requires we *already know* that it is a surface.
+Splitting a surface area into little squares requires that we *already know* that it is a surface, which is cheating.
 Instead, we are going to measure everything with cubes!
 So, fix a resolution, $\epsilon$, and generate a pile of (imaginary) cubes of size $\epsilon$.